jhpyle/docassemble/_docs/development.md

 might suddenly stop working because of a change in the code of a dependency, such as a software library written by someone else.
-Code may also stop working because changes you made elsewhere in your package have unanticipated effects.
+Code may also stop working because changes you made elsewhere in your package have unanticipated long-distance effects.

 Legal logic algorithms can also be "unit tested" using brief test interviews that are separate from the main interview and exist only for testing purposes.
-These test interviews can be operated by subject matter experts manually, who could manually try out various possibilities in to make sure the algorithm produces the legally correct response.
-These same interviews can also be tested in an automated fashion with scenarios specified in [Lettuce] scripts.
-For example, a test interview, `test-jurisdiction.yml`, might look like
+These test interviews could be operated by subject matter experts manually, who could manually try out various possibilities in to make sure the algorithm produces the legally correct response.
+These same interviews could also be tested in an automated fashion with [Lettuce] scripts.
+For example, a test interview, `test-jurisdiction.yml`, might look like this:
-this:

 {% highlight yaml %}
 modules: